George V, King of the United Kingdom (1865-1936)

 When George was born, his father was still Prince of Wales and there was little expectation George would ever become king as he had an older brother, Albert Victor, who was only 17 months older.
 Being so close in age, the two princes were educated together but neither of them excelled academically as their father didn’t put much store in education.
 When George was just 12 years old, he and his brother joined the cadet training ship HMS Britannia at Dartmouth and then spent three years on HMS Bacchante.

 When the brothers returned to Britain, they were sent to Lausanne for six months to learn French and German, however it was not very successful.
 Afterwards, Albert Victor attended Trinity College, Cambridge, to prepare for his future role as king, however George continued in the Royal Navy where he came under the command of his uncle, Alfred, Duke of Edinburgh, who was stationed in Malta.
-George spent a lot of time with Alfred’s family and expressed a desire to marry his cousin, Marie.
-While Queen Victoria was in favour of the match, as well as their respective fathers, the marriage was opposed by the Princess of Wales and the Duchess of Edinburgh who had long held a grudge against each other.
+George spent a lot of time with Alfred’s family and expressed a desire to marry his cousin, Marie of Edinburgh.
+While Queen Victoria was in favour of the match, as well as their respective fathers, the marriage was opposed by the Princess of Wales and Maria Alexandrovna, Duchess of Edinburgh, who had long held a grudge against each other.
 As a result, George’s proposal to Marie was rejected and she ended up unhappily married to the future King of Romania.

 In November 1891, Albert Victor became engaged to Mary of Teck, known as May, but he died of pneumonia on 14 January 1892 just six weeks later.
 George, now second in the line of succession, faced increasing pressure from his grandmother to marry May himself as she believed the young woman would make an excellent queen.
 After spending time together over the period of mourning, George and May grew closer and were married on 6 July 1893 at the Chapel Royal in St. James’s Palace, London.